All Episodes

 We don't want to be encumbered by calling on a second special counsel right now.

-We're leaving that door open for when the inspector general, Michael Horowitz, reveals his report, and if we have to, then we will.
+We're leaving that door open for when the Inspector General, Michael Horowitz, reveals his report.

-But isn't Uber Huber another Democrat?
+But isn't Huber another Democrat?

 Why is it that when Robert Mueller appoints people, he only appoints Democrats?

-Well, if Jeff Sessions appoints somebody, why is this guy a Democrat?
+Why, if Jeff Sessions appoints somebody, why is this guy a Democrat?

-Now remember, Huber was also somebody that President Trump decided not to fire.
+Now, remember, Huber was also somebody that President Trump decided not to fire.

-He was one of the he had put in his letter of resignation.
+He was one of the, he had put in his letter of resignation.

-They were letting go a lot of uh of a lot of the U.S. attorneys, and in the end, President Trump himself said, Okay, I'm not gonna let this guy go.
+And in the end, President Trump himself said, okay, I'm not going to let this guy go.

 And then Huber was also criticized for supporting the president on his immigration stance.

-And this was something that, you know, he was criticized highly by Democrats for doing this, but it's something that he apt actually believes in.
+And this was something that, you know, he was criticized highly by Democrats for doing this, but it's something that he actually believes in.

 He's also worked on a lot of criminal and national security cases.